TylerMongo/dystopia/README.md

 Serene/Yasay: Fat, cocaine addict that believes himself to be multiple entities.
 Loves holes, jiggling, doo-doo and henny.
 Apporach with EXTREME caution
 OST: Fittests member of chat, openly shares his face fearing no dox, is a fucking weirdo reddit twitch autist
 Katsura: Possible pedophile, anime weirdo, sucks at most things
-Sas: Mute white woman, loves the n word more than Serene somehow, can be nice when not trolling Tyler/Filthy: Cracker weirdo, addicted to xanax and latinas
+Sas: Mute white woman, loves the n word more than Serene somehow, can be nice when not trolling, bezos shifts degrading soul Tyler/Filthy: Cracker weirdo, addicted to xanax and latinas

 SLIGHTLY NORMAL SEEMING PEOPLE